- WHAT WE DO

 There’s no denying that certain situations in the workplace can be stressful.
 Sometimes, this causes employees to panic rather than logically think through the appropriate response.
 The immersive aspect of a VR simulation allows you to place learners in these stressful situations.
 One such instance could be the security alarm going off at the entrance of a retail store.
-The learner will hear the alarm, look at the door, and walk-in that direction to investigate the cause.
-Their reaction to the unplanned, stressful situation in the VR world serves as a true indicator of how they’ll respond when it actually happens in the store.
+The learner will hear the alarm, look at the door, and walk in that direction to investigate the cause.
+Their reaction to the unplanned, stressful situation in the VR world serves as an accurate indicator of how they’ll respond when it happens in the store.

-Facing these situations, then seeing the consequences of their actions teaches learners how important their choices are in these tense moments.
+Facing these situations, then seeing the consequences of their actions, teaches learners how vital their choices are in these tense moments.
 The VR simulation may continue to place learners in stressful scenarios until they prove they can accurately follow the company’s response procedures each time something happens.
-Like muscle memory, repeatedly mastering these scenarios increases the learner’s retention of what to do when these situations arise.
-It instills a sense of confidence in new employees who may otherwise be fearful of stressful events.
+Like muscle memory, repeatedly mastering these scenarios increases the learner’s knowledge of what to do when these situations arise.
+And, it instills a sense of confidence in new employees who may otherwise be fearful of stressful events.

 Along the same lines of creating stress, VR allows you to produce rare events so your learners can experience them.
 Examples include natural disasters, safety threats, or equipment failure.
-Many organizations run drills for these types of events so that their employees are trained in what to do if one does occur.
+Many organizations run drills for these types of events, so employees are trained in what to do if one occurs.
 These drills often involve disrupting the entire building.
-On the other hand, VR allows learners to practice procedures for these events in an isolated training experience.
+On the other hand, VR allows learners to practice these events in an isolated training experience.

-The five reasons discussed here only scratch the surface of the benefits of virtual reality for workplace training.
+The five reasons discussed here only scratch the surface of virtual reality’s benefits for workplace training.
 It truly is the most practical way to provide hands-on experience to learners.
 A fun way to start envisioning how VR could help your organization is to think about training programs you already have – whether they’re classroom seminars, printed handbooks, eLearning modules, or any other delivery platform.
 Then, imagine how you could present that same information through a VR experience.
 Picture what the learner would see, hear, and do in a VR exercise created for your organization.
-This exercise helps you list the precise benefits VR has over the current training methods.
+This exercise helps you list the specific benefits VR has over the current training methods.

-Please note our team originally published this article on elearningindustry.com.
+Please note our team updated this article on 8/12/21 and was originally published on elearningindustry.com.